SMBS-GitMaster/python-crash-course/basics/S1/index.md

 # range is a built-in class that generates a sequence of numbers
 for i in range(10):
     print(i)
+    if i > 11:
+      print('Breaking the loop')
+      break
+else:
+  # This block will be executed after the loop finishes if it didnt encounter a break statement
+    print('Loop finished')
 ```

 ### Functions